postsharp/Metalama.Documentation/content/conceptual/using/fabrics/configuring-many-projects.md

 If several transitive project fabrics are active, they are executed in the following order:

-1. Depth in the dependency graph: dependencies with lower depth (i.e. "nearer" to the main project) are processed first.
+1. Depth in the dependency graph: dependencies with lower depth (i.e., "nearer" to the main project) are processed first.

 2. Assembly name (alphabetical order).